KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-MyWeather by martinkooij](https://github.com/martinkooij/MMM-MyWeather)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. Typo: Found `Magic Mirror` in file `MMM-MyWeather.js`: Replace it with `MagicMirror²`.
+2. Typo: Found `Magic Mirror` in file `MMM-MyWeather.js`: Replace it with `MagicMirror²`.
-2. Recommendation: Found `new Date()` in file `MMM-MyWeather.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+3. Recommendation: Found `new Date()` in file `MMM-MyWeather.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-3. Outdated: Found `MichMich/MagicMirror` in file `MMM-MyWeather.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `MMM-MyWeather.js`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-5. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
+6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
-6. Warning: No LICENSE file.
+7. Warning: No LICENSE file.
-7. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-8. The branch name is 'master'.
+9. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-MyWordsRandomed by framboise-pi](https://github.com/framboise-pi/MMM-MyWordsRandomed)